3. Write your first query

 LaunchListQuery.kt file defines a root class,

 LaunchListQuery, with many nested classes.
-If you compare the classes to the JSON data returned in Sandbox Explorer, you see that the structure matches.
+If you compare the classes to the JSON data returned in GraphiQL, you see that the structure matches.
 These classes include properties only for the fields that your query requests.

 Try commenting out the